neuripsxai2021/neurips_xai_workshop_2021/README.md

 ------------

 1. ``Python 3.7`` (or above)
+2. ``Pytorch 1.6.0``
-2. Linux Operating System.
+3. Linux Operating System.
 It has been tested on Ubuntu and MacOS.
-3. Additional modules listed in ``requirements.txt``
+4. Additional modules listed in ``requirements.txt``

 INSTALLATION
 ------------